MoonPoet/xaprb-src/content/blog/2015/innodb-book-outline.md

   - checkpoint behavior
   - flush_logs_at_trx_commit
   - dirty page pct in buffer pool
-    - setting it lower doesn't smooth IO by causing constant writing -- it causes much more IO and doesn't give a buffer to absorb spikes.
+    - setting it lower doesn't smooth IO by causing constant writing---it causes much more IO and doesn't give a buffer to absorb spikes.
   - o_direct
   - all configuration variables